jakeclarey/STM32F446_VSCode/README.md

 and Windows 11 successfully.
 In addition to this, I am working on video guides on each of these setup processes.*

+# Steps to set up the programming environment for the NUCLEO-F446RE on a MacOs machine.

+# Steps to set up the programming environment for the NUCLEO-F446RE on a Linux machine.

 # Steps to set up the programming environment for the NUCLEO-F446RE on a Windows 10 machine.